 To minimize the risk of this, we recommend you be aware of the situations when your likelihood of an infestation increases.

 - Always inspect hotel and motel rooms for any signs of bed bugs.
-Even five-star hotels that appear clean can have an infestation.
+Even five-star hotels can have infestations.

 - Look for signs of bed bugs any time you use public transportation.

-- You may think hospitals are sparkling clean.
-However, in 2012 the National Pest Management Association reported that more than one-third of pest management companies in the United States dealt with bed bug infestations at hospitals.
+Bed bug infestations can happen almost anywhere, even in hospitals.
+In 2012 the National Pest Management Association reported that more than one-third of pest management companies in the United States dealt with bed bug infestations at hospitals.

 How to Find Bed Bugs

-- Small blood stains or blood smears on your pillowcase or bed sheets
+- Rust-colored blood stains or smears in your bed.

-- Traces of bedbug egg shells, skin casings, or unhatched eggs scattered around.
-The eggs are usually found attached to mattress seams or headboard areas.
-Bed bug eggs look white or translucent in color and are similar in size to one uncooked grain of rice.
+Bed bug eggs look white or translucent and are smaller than a grain of rice.
 Eggs can attach to mattress seams and headboards.
 They will be sticky to the touch and usually are found in clusters together.

 Common Places to Find Bed Bugs

-Usually, you’ll need to inspect your bedding, headboard, and mattress for signs of an infestation.
 Other typical hiding areas include curtains, sofas, electrical outlets, cracks and crevices around the house, and under loose wallpaper.
 Check your pet’s sleeping area and your vacuum cleaner bag for signs of bed bugs.